-A capital gain occurs when you sell or exchange a capital asset for more than the basis.
+A capital gain occurs when you sell or exchange a capital asset for more than the cost or other basis.
 A capital gain can be short-term (one year or less) or long-term (more than one year), and you must report it on your income tax return.

-A capital loss occurs when you sell or exchange a capital asset for less than the basis.
+A capital loss occurs when you sell or exchange a capital asset for less than the cost or other basis.
 Idaho allows a capital gains deduction for qualifying property located in Idaho.

 - Form CG, Idaho Capital Gains Deduction